GianMarcoOddo/DataVizPython/README.md

-# PythonPlotCode: Data Visualization Project
+# DataVizPython: Data Visualization Project

-Welcome to the "PythonPlotCode" repository, a comprehensive showcase of data visualization techniques and analyses.
+Welcome to the "DataVizPython" repository, a comprehensive showcase of data visualization techniques and analyses.
 This repository is part of a university project, demonstrating a range of visualizations, each tailored to meet specific educational objectives.

 ## Project Overview